Applying for BFI National Lottery Development funding

 Costs that we cannot support include:

-• core costs for the day-to-day running of your production company not associated with the film
+• core costs for the day-to-day running of your production company not associated with the development of the film

 • activity that is already specifically supported by another external source of funding